chrisburnell/chrisburnell.com/src/posts/articles/2020-01-14-sassy-lobotomised-owl.md

 }
 ```

-In congruency with the methodology behind using the <a href="/article/variables-for-both/"><samp>v</samp> mixin</a>, we’ve now abstracted away the need to remember or look up the numeric values for the various measures you might be using, and can instead refer to them as you might think about them or speak about them—using words like <samp>small</samp>, <samp>medium</samp>, <samp>large</samp>, and so on:
+In congruency with the methodology behind *Bowhead*, we’ve now abstracted away the need to remember or look up the numeric values for the various measures you might be using, and can instead refer to them as you might think about them or speak about them—using words like <samp>small</samp>, <samp>medium</samp>, <samp>large</samp>, and so on:

 ```scss
 body {